WHO I AM

 Syd created the pilot MERIDIAN HILLS which she sold to the CW.
 She also co-wrote a pilot (reboot) of CHARMED for CBS.
-Her other works include her most recent feature TOUGH LOVE, as well as GETTING BUDDHA BACK and the TV pilots: BLISS CITY, TIOGA LAKE, ROUGE, and INDISPOSED a short, produced by Warner Bros. for the Royal Academy of Dramatic Art (RADA).
+Her other works include her most recent feature SKIRT, as well as GETTING BUDDHA BACK and the TV pilots: BLISS CITY, TIOGA LAKE, ROUGE, and INDISPOSED a short, produced by Warner Bros. for the Royal Academy of Dramatic Art (RADA).

 She has taught original TV pilot writing at Stony Brook’s M.F.A. film program in Manhattan, screenwriting and pilot writing at Columbia, spec writing for television at NYU, theater at The Dalton School as well as theater and screenwriting at Northwestern University’s National High School Institute (NHSI).